DOT Physicals for CDL & Non-CDL Drivers

 - Mental Health History: You need a letter of clearance from a mental health professional indicating your condition is stable and any medications do not interfere with your ability to safely operate a commercial vehicle.

-How to Manage Blood Pressure for Physical Exam
+How to Manage Blood Pressure for DOT Physicals

 We understand how important it is for you to pass your physical exam.
-To help prepare yourself for the appointment, here are things you can do in the days and weeks leading up to your exam:
+Therefore, it is important that you prepare yourself for the exam.
+You can do the things listed below in the days and weeks leading up to your exam:

 - Take your medication every day as prescribed and on schedule